 There’s a great recent trend (that we love) of wishful-designing, where contemporary designers revisit classic works of the past and reimagine or remarket them.
 We love this trend, and we’ve covered lots of examples.
 For instance imagining classic comic books as vintage paperbacks, or Warren Ellis‘ call to create a poster for Iron Man as directed by Kubrick.
 Others have imagined different casts and directors and posters famous films in alternative universes.
 FRO gets special recognition for not only creating posters for four of the greatest films never made and many , but even business cards from fictional companies from literature, film and television.
 Some, like the great Star Wars series that Mondo has released by artists like Tyler Stout and Olly Moss are officially sanctioned and coordinated with the original film’s producers, while other times a designer just doesn’t like the the poster for an upcoming blockbuster and decides to make his own.

-An example of the type of movie titles that may have inspired this animation, is 1963’s Charade, below:
+An example of the type of movie title that may have inspired this animation is 1963’s Charade, below: